electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/infotainment/_index.md

 ---
-title: Audi e-tron technology
+title: Audi e-tron infotainment
-linktitle: Lights
+linktitle: Infotainment
 description: Audi e-tron has a lot of technology.
 Here you find the details
-weight: 3
+weight: 2
 ---